robrogers3/Laracastle/readme.md

 ```
 Auth::routes(['verify' => true]);
 ```
-Then make sure you user implements 'MustVerifyEmail' like so:
+Then **make sure** you user implements 'MustVerifyEmail' and 'Laracastle\UserIntefrace'.

+You will also need to add these two traits to your user model:
+* ResetsAccounts, and
+* ChecksVerification

+Your User class will look like this:
 ```
+use robrogers3\Laracastle\UserInterface;
+use robrogers3\Laracastle\Traits\ChecksVerification;
+use robrogers3\Laracastle\Traits\ResetsAccount;
+use Illuminate\Contracts\Auth\MustVerifyEmail;
+use Illuminate\Foundation\Auth\User as Authenticatable;
+use Illuminate\Notifications\Notifiable;

-class User extends Authenticatable implements MustVerifyEmail
+class User extends Authenticatable implements MustVerifyEmail, UserInterface
 {
+    use Notifiable, ResetsAccount, ChecksVerification;
+    //...
+}
     use Notifiable;
     //...
 }